Brick Store Museum: Collections

 The museum's collections represent various aspects of the region's history from its earliest settlements to the present day.
 The majority of the 35,000-piece object collections speaks to socio-cultural, economic, and geo-political themes from the early 19th to the 21st centuries, with a few standout examples from the late 17th and mid 18th centuries.

 The decorative and fine arts collections include examples by some of northern New England's finest artists (e.g. Thomas Badger, John Brewster, Jr., Abbott Fuller Graves, William Hackett, Louis D. Norton, and Hannah Brown Skeele).
 Regionally significant textiles, clothing, household goods, and maritime artifacts are distinguishing features of the permanent collections.
 Additional highlights are the collections pertaining to renowned Maine-based authors Sarah Orne Jewett, Kenneth Roberts, and Booth Tarkington.

-The museum's particularly strong archival collection totals approximately 25,000 pieces.
+The museum's archival collection totals approximately 25,000 pieces.
 Letters, ledgers, corporate records, photographs, glass plate negatives, postcards, charts, architectural plans, maps, and genealogical material are made available to researchers and are used in exhibitions.